tasuren/discord-ext-fslash/README.md

 If you want to install version 2.0a now, you can do so by running: `pip3 install -U git+https://github.com/Rapptz/discord.py`.

 ## Features
 It will support both the cooldown and other decorators of the command framework and the `describe` decorator of the app command to work.
-Also, the converter will automatically replace to the `Transformer` of slash version.
+The converter will automatically replace to the `Transformer` of slash version.
+It can also automatically convert invalid annotations to `str` and register overnested group commands by accepting subcommands from command arguments.
 Even if you have too many commands and reach the maximum number of can be registered slash commands, we have a way to deal with it.
 (An example is below)
+If you are planning to create a bot, we recommend using HybridCommand, which comes standard in discord.py.

 ## Installation
 `pip install discord-ext-fslash`